puheol/flutter_onnxruntime/README.md

 ## 🌟 Why This Project?

-This onnxruntime plugin uses native wrappers to run `onnxruntime` on different platforms instead of using `dart:ffi` to wrap pre-built `onnxruntime` libraries.
+`flutter_onnxruntime` is a lightweight plugin that provides native wrappers for running ONNX Runtime across multiple platforms without relying on pre-built libraries.

-      📦 No Pre-built Libraries Needed
+      📦 No Pre-built Libraries
-         Libraries are pulled directly from official repositories during installation - always up-to-date!
+      Libraries are fetched directly from official repositories during installation, ensuring they are always up-to-date!

       🪶 Lightweight Bundle Size
-         Native implementation keeps your app slim and efficient.
+      The native implementation keeps your app slim and efficient.

-      🛡️ Memory Safety First
+      🛡️ Memory Safety
-         Reduced risk of memory leaks with native-side memory management rather than handling in Dart.
+      All memory management is handled in native code, reducing the risk of memory leaks.

-      🔄 Future-Proof Adaptability
+      🔄 Easy Upgrades
-         Easily adapt to new OnnxRuntime releases without maintaining complex generated FFI wrappers.
+      Stay current with the latest ONNX Runtime releases without the hassle of maintaining complex generated FFI wrappers.

 ## Getting Started